Brew Method

 Bottom Line

-Use Nel Drip when you enjoy ritual and texture.
+Use Nel Drip when you enjoy ritual, texture, and the cared-for-cloth routine.
 It earns its keep when the slower device-specific routine is part of the pleasure.
 Skip it if you want fast, easy cleanup.
-For a broader comparison, start with the Brew Methods hub, then use the related methods below to compare cup style, equipment, cleanup, and repeatability before buying new gear.
+For the broader reusable-filter family, compare Cloth Filter Coffee; for the paper contrast, compare Hario V60.

 For deeper technique help with Nel Drip, use Coffee Brewing Methods Guide, Brew Time Chart for Coffee Methods, Coffee Tasting Guide, Coffee Grind Size Guide, Home Barista Guide.